-After a brief stint in Williamsburg, Saturday’s edition of Brooklyn Flea is currently looking for a new site.
-For almost a decade, the iconic Brooklyn flea market was held in Fort Greene before moving to East River State Park in April 2017.
-After only a few weeks of activity there the market had to be shut down due to neighbors’ complaints about overcrowding the park.
-In fact, the flea market was originally planned to be organized alongside Saturday’s edition of popular Smorgasburg – a huge food market, fulfilling every foodie’s dream.
-While Smorgasburg still takes place in East River State Park, the Brooklyn Flea organizers are currently looking for a new location for their Saturday market.
-They expect to re-open by summer’s end.
+2018 update: After a brief stint in Williamsburg, and then in SOHO, the Saturday edition of Brooklyn Flea has been discontinued.
+The Brooklyn Flea is now only taking place on Sundays in Summer (DUMBO) and Saturdays & Sundays in Winter (Industry City).
+For almost a decade, the iconic Brooklyn flea market was held in Fort Greene before shortly moving to East River State Park between April and November 2017, alongside Saturday’s edition of popular Smorgasburg – a huge food market, fulfilling every foodie’s dream.
+While Smorgasburg still takes place in East River State Park, the Brooklyn Flea has been relocated.

 (Brooklyn Flea pictures about taken at previous editions of the market, at a now discontinued location.)